Terri gets Ducky: Tales of a New Duckling Owner

-Terri is one of our wonderful CSR’s here at the hatchery.
+Terri is one of our wonderful Customer Service Representatives here at the hatchery.
 She shared with us the joy she’s found in her new flock of Rouen ducklings…

-We normally don’t have ducklings in the Meyer store, but we had some just in time for Easter.
+We normally don’t have ducklings in the Meyer Hatchery store, but we do occasionally get some in just around Easter time.
 As an employee who had to pass by their brooder, it was hard to resist adding a couple to my flock.
 One day, two little ducklings made their way into a box, into my car, into my home, and into my heart.
 When I arrived home, I got them settled in for the night and I settled in for the night.

 The following morning as I walked out the door to head to the hatchery for my shift, my husband stopped me dead in my tracks.
 He’s normally annoyed with my “projects” but wouldn’t you know it, he insisted that I bring home another two ducklings.
 We have had chickens for a year, but this is our first experience with ducks.
 Well, here we go; four ducklings.
 When I arrived home, I got them settled in for the night and I settled in for the night…hopefully the next night wouldn’t be a three-pete.